Meg Griffin

-Megan (Note: In the episode "A Fistful of Meg", it is revealed that Peter Griffin put the name "Megatron" on her birth certificate, though Lois Griffin had already chosen the name Megan, by which she is still commonly known.)
+Megan (Note: In the episode "A Fistful of Meg", it is revealed that Peter Griffin altered her name to Megatron Griffin on her birth certificate, though Lois Griffin had already chosen the name Megan, by which she is still commonly known.)
 "Meg" Griffin is a fictional character from the American animated television series Family Guy.
 She first appeared in the show's pilot episode, "Death Has a Shadow", on January 31, 1999.
 She was originally voiced by Lacey Chabert; however, she has been voiced by Mila Kunis since the show's second season.
 Writer Seth MacFarlane created and designed Meg after his 1995 student film, The Life of Larry, was picked up by 20th Century Fox for a series order.
 Meg is the eldest child and only daughter of Peter and Lois Griffin and the sister of Chris and Stewie.
 A social outcast, Meg is typically depicted as being mistreated and neglected by her family, though this has been downplayed in later seasons.
 Despite this, she is shown to be extremely talented and resourceful, having a kinder personality compared to the rest of her family.